-Prerequisite: Minimum ACT Math score of 21 or appropriate mathematics placement score.
-An alternative to this is that the student should successfully pass with a C or higher (S if taken pass/fail) MTH 100, Intermediate College Algebra.
+Prerequisite: Appropriate mathematics placement score.
+An alternative to this is that the student should successfully pass with a C or higher in MTH 100, Intermediate College Algebra.
 This course emphasizes the algebra of functions - including polynomial, rational, exponential, and logarithmic functions.
 The course also covers systems of equations and inequalities, quadratic inequalities, and the binomial theorem.
 Additional topics may include matrices, Cramer's Rule, and mathematical induction.
 Code A